Clayton Abbott Collection, circa 1958-1976 (R0581)

 Cedar County, Missouri Photograph Collection, circa 1890-1910 (R0282)

-These are photographs of the Messick and H. W. Evans general stores, the Cedar Springs Band, and a picnic of Camp 171 of the Woodmen of The World at Cedar Springs, and a view of the Balm baseball team.
-The views have been copied on 35mm slides.
+The Cedar County, Missouri Photograph Collection contains copied photographs of the Messick and H. W. Evans general stores, Cedar Springs Band, a picnic of Camp 171 of the Woodmen of the World at Cedar Springs, and a view of the Balm baseball team.

 Cedar County, Missouri, Assessment Lists, 1861-1864 (C1070)